ory/ci/licenses/README.md

 The scripts in this folder ensure that your source code uses dependencies with an appropriately permissive license.
-When finding non-compliant licenses, they print the offending licenses and exit with error code 1.
+When finding non-compliant licenses, they print the affected libraries and licenses and exit with error code 1.

 ### Installation